aws-samples/shopfloor-connectivity/docs/adapters/sql.md

 ---
 ### ColumnNames

-List of column names to include in the value of the channel.
-A single value of  will retrieve all columns returned in the result set of the executed SqlReadStatement.
+The ColumnNames property specifies which columns from the SQL query result set should be included in the channel value.
+It accepts either a list of specific column names or  *  to include all columns.

-If the list contains a single column name, the value of the channel will be the native value retrieved from the column.
+ When a single column is specified, the channel value will be the direct value from that column.
+When multiple columns or  * is specified, the channel value becomes a map where keys are column names and values are the corresponding data from those columns.

-If multiple column names are specified, or "*" is used, then the value will be a map.
-The keys of the entries will be the name of the column and the value will be the native value retrieved for that column from the result set.
+The default value  *  includes all columns from the result set

 **Type**: String[]